salesforce-marketingcloud/FuelSDK-Node-Auth/README.md

 * Alex Vernacchia - [twitter](https://twitter.com/vernacchia), [github](https://github.com/vernak2539)
 * Doug Wilson - [twitter](https://twitter.com/blipsofadoug), [github](https://github.com/dougwilson)

+## Contributing

+We welcome all contributions and issues!
+There's only one way to make this better, and that's by using it.
+If you would like to contribute, please checkout our [guidelines](https://github.com/ExactTarget/Fuel-Node-Auth/wiki/Contributing)!

 ## ChangeLog

 * **0.5.2** - 2014-10-16 - added easier way to use scope option when requesting token